Service Design Innovation

 Why you should study this degree

-- Develop a high understanding of the importance of services systems and the role services play in innovation management processes within organisations.
+- Deepen your understanding of the importance of services systems and the role they play in innovation management processes.

 What you'll study